sitano/gofmt2/README.md

 - rewrite expressions in which `{rvalue ? lvalue} -> {lvalue ? rvalue}`
 - do not allow comments in form `//*`, `***`, `/**`
+- surround operators with spaces
+- remove unnec tabs for comments